nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > -   Paths to files or directories to be retrieved must be absolute and
 >     start with `/nesi/nearline`, whether supplied on the command line
 >     (as a directory) or as entries in a file list.
+> -   Directories whose names contain spaces, especially multiple
+>     consecutive spaces, cannot be retrieved from Nearline directly
+>     using `nlget`.
+You must retrieve the contents of such a directory
+>     using a filelist, or retrieve one of its ancestors that doesn\'t
+>     have a space in the name or path.
+That is, instead of retrieving
+>     `/nesi/project/nesi12345/ab/c  d` directly, retrieve
+>     `/nesi/project/nesi12345/ab`.
+We are aware of the problem and may
+>     address it in a later Nearline release.

 The destination `dest_dir` needs to be defined.
 The whole directory structure after `/nesi/nearline/` will be created at the destination and